 Secondary Education Credit Policy in Saskatchewan

-Contact the Homeschool Monitor, Perry Mamer for the following inquiries:
+Contact the Homeschool Monitor, Cory Froehlich for the following inquiries:

 - Assessments.
-If you feel your child requires a professional assessment, you must contact Perry to evaluate the need.
+If you feel your child requires a professional assessment, you must contact Cory to evaluate the need.

-- Once your child enters grade 9, you should contact Perry to discuss future educational plans and programming in regard to high school credit options.
+- Once your child enters grade 9, you should contact Cory to discuss future educational plans and programming in regard to high school credit options.